microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

   std::enable_if_t<IsRW, RecordTy>::type &Get();
 };

-/// @brief Interface for GroupNodeInputRecord and RWGroupNodeInputRecord template <typename RecordTy, bool IsRW = false> class GroupNodeInputRecordBase {
+/// @brief Interface for GroupNodeInputRecords and RWGroupNodeInputRecords template <typename RecordTy, bool IsRW = false> class GroupNodeInputRecordsBase {
   /// @brief Returns the number of records that have been coalesced into the
   /// current thread group.
   ///